-Linda Cline’s life has taken many unexpected turns, but it always seems to turn out for the best.
+Linda Cline’s life has taken many unexpected turns, but it always seems to work out for the best.
 Along the way, she enjoys opportunities to share her blessings with others.

 She met her future husband, Charlie, on a blind date in 1954, when Linda was in high school and Charlie was a junior-college cadet at Claremore’s Oklahoma Military Academy.
 They married three years later, and remained together until Charlie passed in 2012.
 They also raised two children and had plenty of professional success.

 The Clines moved from Oklahoma City to Cushing in 1967.
 In 1985, they purchased the country acreage on which they planned to retire.
-The next year, they bought the 17 horses that established Char-Lin Ranch, now a renowned producer of registered quarter horses and Angus cattle.
+That year they bought the 17 horses that established Char-Lin Ranch, now a renowned producer of registered quarter horses and Angus cattle.

 Char-Lin Ranch grew to more than 2,500 cattle and 300 horses, earning more than 200 world and reserve world championships before downsizing in recent years.

 Neither Cline attended OSU, but they credit much of their success to the faculty’s willingness to visit the ranch, working with and teaching them.
 They fell in love with the institution where their daughter, Amy, earned a journalism degree and their son, Cary, sent his two daughters.